kputnam/stupidedi/README.md

 Delimiters, line breaks, and out-of-band data between interchanges are handled correctly.
-While many trading partners follow common conventions, it only takes one deviant, swapping the ":" and "~" delimiters, to render your quick-and-dirty regexp parser useless.
+While many trading partners follow common conventions, it only takes one unexpected deviation, like swapping the ":" and "~" delimiters, to render a hand-written parser broken.

+Stupidedi handles many edge cases that can only be anticipated by reading carefully between the lines of the X12 documentation.

 ### Instant feedback on error conditions